Oracle NVL2 Function

 Oracle NVL2

-Oracle NVL2() function with numeric data type example #
+Using the Oracle NVL2() function with a numeric data type example #

-The following statement returns two because the first argument is null.
+The following statement uses NVL2 function to return 2 because the first argument is NULL:

 SELECT